 The breeder might like to know about any allergies you or your family may have, and if there are children in the household.
 They'll remind you to keep the puppy on a good feeding schedule and to keep the puppy food brand similar.
 They will likely also ask that you have your new puppy examined by a veterinarian within ten days of taking him or her home.

 The difference between a reputable breeder and a puppy mill is in the details.
 Both reputable breeders and puppy mills can have different types of puppies and puppy parents that they breed on the premises.
 But reputable breeders follow state and federal laws, and adhere to their own codes of professionalism.
-Puppy mills are more interested in only profit and try and operate outside the law.
+Puppy mills are more interested in only profit and try to operate outside the law.
 Take note of everything you see when you visit, and if you have any concerns about a breeder you found through us, let us know.
-We don't take liability for the puppies listed on our site or their conditions, operating only as a classifieds ad, but we will investigate claims internally.